 His magnificent two-ton Sharpsichord, a 46-string mechanical pin-barrel harp, accompanied Björk on her 2011 Biophilia album and tour.
 And he famously reduced Prince Charles and the Duchess of Cornwall to tears of laughter with a performance on his 'Catastrophony' cat organ at a royal garden party

-Back in 2003, he built a glockenspiel-style musical garden fence outside his Kent home which was officially opened with a performance by virtuoso classical percussionist Dame Evelyn Glennie broadcast on the Richard & Judy TV show.
+He also built a glockenspiel-style musical garden fence outside his Kent home which was officially opened with a performance by virtuoso classical percussionist Dame Evelyn Glennie broadcast.

 Soon afterwards, Rochester Independent College commissioned Henry to build a suite of musical gates and railings for the school's main entrance on Star Hill.